 1. Limited Space

-There’s been a variety of recent stories in the media on the increase in savings for middle/upper middle class Americans.
-This means consumers are going to be spending their savings on vacations and other experiences when it becomes safe to travel again.
-This is good news for our hotel partners but also means more demand and more competition for our clients to place their programs.
-People are probably going to stick to the domestic U.S. because of the complexities of traveling outside the country—limiting the space that is available for groups even more.
+A variety of recent media stories on the increase in savings for middle/upper class Americans indicate consumers will begin spending savings on vacations and other experiences when it becomes safe to travel again.
+This is good news for hotels but also means more demand and more competition for event planners to place their events.
+Travelers are probably going to stick to the domestic U.S. because of the complexities of traveling outside the country—further limiting the space that is available for groups.

 2. High Compression

-Many hotels have been faced with moving groups from 2020 and 2021 to as far out as 2024 for rebooking creating compression on those years and leaving many groups vying for little space.
+Hotels have been faced with moving groups from 2020 and 2021 to as far out as 2024 for rebooking, creating compression on those years and leaving groups vying for little space.
 In addition, venues will be working to reschedule city-wide conventions and congresses—many of which have been uprooted from their “normal” time of year.
 Layering these events into an already full calendar will be tricky.

 3. Higher Rates

-While many hotels are still taking the stance of “we are all in this together,” and working to create mutually beneficial terms, we have also seen hotels that are being less flexible.
-For example, we strengthened our language regarding force majeure and deposit protection.
-But when presented to at least one hotel, they responded that terms and conditions should not be changed since they were accepted at time of original contract.
-That inflexibility is a challenge as hotels work to protect their own interest while we advocate on our client’s behalf.
 Additionally, hotels are implementing their own health and safety policies and programs in response to the pandemic.
-Quite often, clauses about those requirements are incorporated into contracting agreements with a requirement that the group inform its attendees that they will be expected to comply with them.
-This may not be an issue for most clients but is something to be aware of.
+Quite often, clauses about those requirements are incorporated into contracting agreements with a requirement that the group inform its attendees that they’ll be expected to comply.
+This may not be an issue for most clients, but is something to be aware of.

-Related: Learn how ITA Group helped our client operated an incentive travel program that successfully delivered on expectations while ensuring peace of mind during a global health crisis.
+Related: Learn how ITA Group helped our client operate an incentive travel program that successfully delivered on expectations while ensuring peace of mind during a global health crisis.

 5. Timing & Delays

-In many cases, buyers are only allowed 48-hour holds on space before hotel requires a contract request.
+In many cases, buyers are only allowed 48-hour holds on space before a hotel requires a contract request.
 While there is mounting pressure for the buyer market to commit, hotels can be slow to respond.
 They may drag their feet responding to contract addendums.
 Additionally, hotels are increasingly required to send contracts to their own corporate legal for review with little to no budging on redlines.
-Finally, due to layoffs and furloughs, many properties are still understaffed creating increased backlog of contract reviews.
+While layoffs and furloughs have reduced since the start of the pandemic, many properties are still experiencing an increased backlog of contract reviews due to receiving a record number of leads and needing to respond to them all.
 It’s like a game of hurry up and wait.
 (Worst.
 Game.
 Ever.)

-Of course, this may be the exception rather than the rule, but you can begin to see how it’s very complicated for planners in today’s market to navigate.
+Of course, this may be the exception versus the rule, but you can begin to see how it’s complicated for planners in today’s market to navigate.

-That’s where having the right partner in your corner—a partner with strong relationships across the hospitality industry—can provide the expertise and support you need.
-We have experienced buyers who have their fingers on the pulse of all that is happening in the industry.
-As well, we have an in-house legal counsel with expertise specific to hospitality agreements that is able to offer a more holistic view based on the volume of agreements we are executing.
-This means that rather than leveraging the hotels templated contracts, we are able to present preferred terms and conditions that offer more mutually beneficial terms for our clients.
+That’s how having the right partner in your corner—a partner with strong relationships across the hospitality industry—can provide the expertise and support you need.
+ITA Group has experienced buyers with their fingers on the pulse of all that is happening in the industry.
+As well, we have in-house legal counsel with expertise specific to hospitality agreements.
+Rather than leveraging a hotel’s templated contracts, we’re able to present preferred terms and conditions that offer more mutually beneficial terms for clients.